cgrinds/influxdb.com/content/docs/v0.9/query_language/database_management.md

 ### Delete a database with DROP DATABASE
 ---
-The `DROP DATABASE` query takes the following form:
+The `DROP DATABASE` query deletes all data, measurements, series, continuous queries, and retention policies from the specified database.
+The query takes the following form:
 ```sql
 DROP DATABASE <database_name>
 ```